websemantics/builder-extension/README.md

 #### Create a Templates

-To create a Builder template run the following command,
+To create a Builder template that can used in your own projects using `builder:make`, run the following command,

 ```bash